jpoeep/ajax-api-test/README.md

-# ajax-api-test
+# AJAX API Shenanigans
-just experimenting with communicating to websites via ajax and trying to do see if i can do api stuff with said ajax
+I am not even sure if this project will end up working or being beneficial, but I hope to communicate to an API service via AJAX and see if I can actually do stuff with it